vikramkadu/Tape-me-webapp/README.md

 ## Overview

-TapMe is a web application where users can tap an image to earn coins.
-Users can connect their TON wallets to interact with the application and redeem their coins for Jettons on the TON blockchain.
-The application consists of a React frontend and a Node.js backend.
+TapMe is a web application where users can tap an image to earn coins.The application consists of a React frontend and a Node.js backend.

 ---